 Art supplies familiar to the creative workshop, vases with whimsical bouquets, books, old objects soften and romanticize the conditional spatial environment.

-For a graphic artist, the surface of the sheet represents a kind of sacred zone.
+As a graphic artist, the surface of the sheet for me represents a kind of sacred zone.
 Careful attitude to its surface, observance of the boundaries between the image and the viewer, the object and the image remains unchanged.
 But sometimes you can see an attempt to break the established rules of graphics, go beyond them and introduce into the compositions, for example, spectacular collage techniques.

-Recently, the artist has been widely using felt-tip pens with color lining, old magazines, yellowed newspapers, and cardboard.
-However, the variety of techniques does not change their artistic structure and imagery.
+Recently, I have been widely using felt-tip pens with color lining, old magazines, yellowed newspapers, and cardboard.
+However, the variety of techniques does not change my artistic structure and imagery.

-With external hostility and coldness, the heroes of Koretskaya’s works evoke a feeling of empathy.
-Declarative rigidity and pricklyness is softened by their man-made.
-Lively original technique, even though emphatically rude, maybe even bordering on the absurd, reflects the creative impulse of their creator.
+With external hostility and coldness, the heroes of my works evoke a feeling of empathy.
+Declarative rigidity and pricklyness is softened by man-made.
+Lively original technique, even though emphatically rude, maybe even bordering on the absurd, reflects the creative impulse of me.